-- Long-acting corticosteroid: dexamethasone; half-life: 36 to 72 hours, administer once daily.
+- Long-acting corticosteroid: Dexamethasone; half-life 36 to 72 hours, administer once daily.

 Monitoring, Adverse Effects, and Drug-Drug Interactions

-- Clinicians should closely monitor patients with COVID-19 who are receiving dexamethasone for adverse effects (e.g., hyperglycemia, secondary infections, psychiatric effects, avascular necrosis).
+- Clinicians should closely monitor patients with COVID-19 who are receiving dexamethasone for certain adverse effects (e.g., hyperglycemia, secondary infections, psychiatric effects, avascular necrosis).

 Considerations in Pregnancy

-Given the potential benefit of decreased maternal mortality and the low risk of fetal adverse effects for a short course of dexamethasone therapy, the Panel recommends using dexamethasone in hospitalized pregnant women with COVID-19 who are mechanically ventilated (AIII) or who require supplemental oxygen but who are not mechanically ventilated (BIII).
+A short course of dexamethasone for the treatment of COVID-19 during pregnancy offers the potential benefit of decreased maternal mortality and a low risk of fetal adverse effects.
+Therefore, the Panel recommends using dexamethasone in hospitalized pregnant patients with COVID-19 who are mechanically ventilated (AIII) or who require supplemental oxygen but are not mechanically ventilated (BIII).

 Considerations in Children

-- Recovery Collaborative Group, Horby P, Lim WS, et al. Dexamethasone in hospitalized patients with COVID-19 - preliminary report.
+- RECOVERY Collaborative Group, Horby P, Lim WS, et al. Dexamethasone in hospitalized patients with COVID-19.
 N Engl J Med.
-2020.
+2021;384(8):693-704.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32678530.

 - Villar J, Ferrando C, Martinez D, et al. Dexamethasone treatment for the acute respiratory distress syndrome: a multicentre, randomised controlled trial.
 Lancet Respir Med.
 2020;8(3):267-276.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32043986.

-- Lier AJ, Tuan JL, Davis MW, et al. Case report: disseminated strongyloidiasis in a patient with COVID-19.
+- Lier AJ, Tuan JJ, Davis MW, et al. Case report: disseminated strongyloidiasis in a patient with COVID-19.
 Am J Trop Med Hyg.
-2020.
-Available at: https://pubmed.ncbi.nlm.nih.gov/32830642/.
+2020;103(4):1590-1592.
+Available at: https://www.ncbi.nlm.nih.gov/pubmed/32830642.

 - Stauffer WM, Alpern JD, Walker PF.
 COVID-19 and dexamethasone: a potential strategy to avoid steroid-related strongyloides hyperinfection.
 JAMA.
-2020.
+2020;324(7):623-624.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32761166.